Missouri Disabled Veteran Benefits

 What it is: tuition help through the Missouri Department of Higher Education & Workforce Development (DHEWD) — a deep tuition cap for combat veterans, and a grant for the family of a service member killed or seriously injured in combat.

 - Missouri Returning Heroes Act — who qualifies: public colleges and universities must cap tuition for eligible combat veterans at $50 per credit hour for undergraduate study, as long as you keep a cumulative GPA of at least 2.5 on a 4.0 scale.
 The undergraduate cap applies within 10 years of your last discharge.
-For graduate degrees, tuition is capped at no more than 30% of the school’s tuition and fees.
+For graduate degrees (master’s and doctorate only — not law, medicine, or other professional degrees), tuition is capped at no more than 30% of the school’s tuition and fees, and that window runs 20 years from your last discharge (versus 10 years for the undergraduate cap, above).
 You generally must have an other-than-dishonorable discharge and documented combat service.

 - Wartime Veteran’s Survivors Grant — who qualifies: for the children (under 25 and a dependent) and spouses of a veteran who died from combat action after September 11, 2001, or who became 80% or more disabled from injuries/accidents in combat action after September 11, 2001.
 The award pays the lesser of your actual tuition or the University of Missouri–Columbia resident tuition rate, plus up to $2,000 per semester for room and board and up to $500 for books.
 It is capped at 25 recipients statewide per year, and renewal requires a 2.5 GPA.
 Note this program keys on combat-related death or 80%+ combat injury, not on a disability rating generally.
 Family members apply on the grant application (PDF).